enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     implemented for ``StarFeedbackCreation`` = 0 or 1 with ``StarParticleFeedback`` =  1.
 (If ``StarParticleFeedback`` = 0, stellar feedback is only deposited into the cell in which the star particle lives).
 Default: 0.

 ``StarFeedbackDistCellStep`` (external)
-    This parameter is used with ``StarFeedbackDistRadius`` > 0 and in essence, controls the shape of the volume where the feedback is deposited.
-Starting at the grid cell in which a star particle is located, it is the maximum number of walking steps along the x, y, and z axes that can be taken within the stellar feedback region.
-Since corner cells take 1-2 more steps than adjacent cells, the value of ``StarFeedbackDistCellStep`` dictates whether these are included.
-For example, setting ``StarFeedbackDistRadius`` = 1 and ``StarFeedbackDistCellStep`` = 3 corresponds to a 3x3x3 cube, since the corner of the cube is one step in the x, one in the y, and one in the z direction away from the center.
-Setting ``StarFeedbackDistRadius`` = 1 and ``StarFeedbackDistCellStep`` = 2 corresponds to a 3x3x3 cube with the corners missing.
-The maximum value of ``StarFeedbackDistCellStep`` is (``TopGridRank`` * ``StarFeedbackDistRadius``).
-When this is used, equal amounts of stellar feedback products are deposited into all cells in the region.
-Only implemented for ``StarFeedbackCreation`` = 0 or 1 with ``StarParticleFeedback`` = 1.
+    In essence, this parameter controls the shape of the volume where the feedback is applied, cropping the original cube.
+This volume that are within ``StarFeedbackDistCellSteps`` cells from the host cell, counted in steps in Cartesian directions, are injected with stellar feedback.
+Its maximum value is ``StarFeedbackDistRadius``
+    * ``TopGridRank``.
+Only implemented for ``StarFeedbackCreation`` = 0
+    or 1.
 See :ref:`distributed_feedback` for an illustration.
     Default: 0.

 Normal Star Formation
 ^^^^^^^^^^^^^^^^^^^^^